netscaler/netscaler-k8s-ingress-controller/crd/auth/README.md

 ## How to write authentication policies

 After you have deployed the CRD provided by Citrix in the Kubernetes cluster, you can define the authentication policy configuration in a `.yaml` file.
-In the `.yaml` file, use `authpolicy` in the `kind` field and in the `spec` section add the Auth CRD attributes based on your requirement for the policy configuration.
+In the `.yaml` file, use `authpolicy` in the `kind` field and add Auth CRD attributes in the `spec` section based on your policy configuration requirements.

 After you deploy the `.yaml` file, the Citrix ingress controller applies the authentication policy configuration on the Ingress Citrix ADC device.

-The following is sample authentication policy definition ([auth_example1.yaml](https://raw.githubusercontent.com/citrix/citrix-k8s-ingress-controller/master/crd/auth/auth_example1.yaml)):
+The following is a sample authentication policy definition ([auth_example1.yaml](https://raw.githubusercontent.com/citrix/citrix-k8s-ingress-controller/master/crd/auth/auth_example1.yaml)):

 ```yml
 apiVersion: citrix.com/v1beta1